 FourBlock founder Mike Abrams developed a friendship with an Iwo Jima survivor who struggled tremendously with his transition back home after WWII.
 One morning, his uncle dragged him out of bed and got him a job at a local company.
 He credited getting this job with saving his life and giving him purpose again.
 He sat next to a Normandy veteran, and not long after, met his wife, started a family, and ultimately had a very successful career.
 This inspired the creation of FourBlock to support transitioning veterans with finding their new purpose, so that they can quickly begin to have a positive impact in their communities.

-Over 2,500 veterans are now members of the FourBlock community, and our alumni have been hired at more than 500 different companies across the United States.
+More than 3,500 veterans are now members of the FourBlock community, and our alumni have been hired at more than 500 different companies across the United States.
 Our alumni continue to “pay it forward” and come back to FourBlock to teach, mentor, and hire the next cohort of veterans in transition.

 Recovering Warrior Program at Walter Reed National Military Medical Center